Now, let's try to show the property and apartment information in the search results, similarly to how it's done on the Booking.com website:

 class Room extends Model{ use HasFactory; protected $fillable = ['apartment_id', 'room_type_id', 'name']; public function room_type() { return $this->belongsTo(RoomType::class); }}

-Let's also create a hasMany
+Let's also create a hasMany relationship with Apartments.

 app/Models/Apartment.php: